Translation style guide

 Language-specific translations

-When translating, it is important to follow the grammar rules, conventions and formatting, used in your language, as opposed to copying from the source.
-The source text follows English grammar rules and conventions, which is not applicable to many other languages.
+When translating, it is crucial to follow the grammar rules, conventions, and formatting used in your language instead of copying from the source.
+The source text follows English grammar rules and conventions, which do not apply to many other languages.

 You should be aware of the rules for your language and translate accordingly.
-If you need help, reach out to us and we will help you find some resources on how these elements should be used in your language.
+If you need help, contact us; we will help you with resources on translating elements for your language.

 Some examples of what to be particularly mindful of: